mstksg/inCode/copy/entries/backprop-intro.md

 your functions directly, so there's pretty much no harm in writing your entire application or library in `BVar`-based code.

-`gradBP`, however, carries a some measurable performance overhead over writing your gradient code "manually", but this heavily depends on exactly how complex the code you are backpropagating is.
+`gradBP`, however, carries measurable performance overhead over writing your gradient code "manually", but this heavily depends on exactly how complex the code you are backpropagating is.
 The overhead comes from two potential
 sources: the building of the function call graph, and also potentially from the mechanical automatic differentiation process generating different operations than what you might write by hand.
 See the [README][] for a deeper analysis.